 Power or Possibility: A Conversation about Conflict

-by Jerome Witter, conflict resolution consultant, coach, mediator and trainer at AKD.
+by Jerome Witter, conflict resolution consultant, coach and mediator.

 Conflict is also happening within all of us.
 Even in you.

 Naturally, we often associate conflict with words like grievance, bullying, struggle, stress, fight, anger and frustration.
 And yet all of these words are closely associated with a choice.

 Conflict is a normal, inevitable and healthy part of any long-term human interaction and relationship.
 People will always have differences of opinion, not see eye-to-eye, have differing interests, goals and occasionally, a bad day.
 It doesn’t mean that we immediately always start re-writing the terms and conditions of our psychological contracts, seek a therapist or start editing down our friends’ list on social media platforms.

 We often find that resolving conflict requires constructive conversations with a genuine desire to resolve matters for all involved in a collaborative and respectful way.